danismazismail/calculator/README.md

 # calculator |
-In this study, I designed a Calculator using HTML, CSS and JavaScript.
+In this project, I designed a Calculator using HTML, CSS and JavaScript.